Timeline of the Israeli–Palestinian conflict in 2023: 16 January

 The Palestinian Ministry of health said that Israeli forces killed a 14-year-old Palestinian during a raid on the Dheisheh Refugee camp.
 The Israeli army said that it was in response to rocks, Molotov cocktails and improvised explosive devices thrown at them.
-Palestinian Prisoner’s Society reported that soldiers searched for a Palestinian Journalist and entered the homes of his mother, finding a 50-year-old Italian woman activist accompanied her mother.
+Palestinian Prisoner's Society reported that soldiers searched for a Palestinian Journalist and entered the homes of his mother, finding a 50-year-old Italian woman activist accompanied her mother.
 The Italian women was arrested with not clear reason and later was returned to Italy.

 Hamas released an undated video allegedly of Israeli hostage Avera Mengistu.
 No confirmed footage of Mengistu has been released since he was detained in September 2014.
 A brother of Mengistu's was unable to confirm whether or not the person in the video was his brother Avera, although he did not believe it was him.The Prime Minister's Office released a statement maintaining that "the State of Israel invests all its resources and efforts to return its missing sons held captive to their home".

-The UN, OCHA issued the Protection of Civilians Report covering the period 20 December 2022 – 9 January 2023.
+The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) issued the Protection of Civilians Report covering the period 20 December 2022 – 9 January 2023.
 During the reporting period, 5 Palestinians were killed by Israeli forces (4 year to date) and 0 Israelis were killed by Palestinians.
 There were 202 Israeli military search and arrest operations in the West Bank (101 year to date), and 69 Palestinian-owned structures were demolished (33 year to date).